justmelnyc/react-soft-slider/README.md

 ## Usage

-`<Slider />` as a very limited logic, and essentially does two things: it positions the slider to the slide `index` you should provide as a prop, and when the user drags a slide, it will tell you what index he's trying to set through the `onIndexChange` prop.
-You will usually respond by updating the index as below:
+`<Slider />` as a very limited logic, and essentially does two things: it positions the slider to the slide matching the `index` you passed as a prop, and it fires the function `onIndexChange` that will pass you the `index` matching the slide the user wants to set.
+You will usually respond by updating the slider `index` prop:

 ```jsx
 import Slider from 'react-soft-slider'